rognil/cc-to-git/README.md

 #### User configuration

-You need to add a mapping for each user in your clearcase history to conf/users.py, look at the users.py.example file to get an idea about the syntax.
+You need to add a mapping for each user in your ClearCase history to conf/users.py, look at the users.py.example file to get an idea about the syntax.

     users = {